Hangin' In

-Hangin' In was a Canadian television sitcom which aired on CBC from 1981 to 1987.
+Hangin' In is a Canadian television sitcom that aired on CBC from 1981 to 1987.
 It aired briefly on Nickelodeon and in syndication in the United States.

 Synopsis

 The show starred Lally Cadeau as Kate Brown, the attractive and charismatic director of a youth drop-in centre in Toronto, and blended both comedy and drama in its portrayal of genuine teen counselling problems.
 David Eisner starred as Michael DiFalco, a young, affable staff counsellor, and Ruth Springford appeared as Doris Webster, the centre's receptionist.
 Many young Canadian actors, including Eric McCormack, Keanu Reeves, Jessica Steen and Mark Humphrey, made guest appearances as teenaged clients of the youth centre.

 During the show's final season, Cadeau was replaced for the final five episodes by Fiona Reid as Maggie.
 This change was planned, as the producers were setting up a new spin-off series to star Reid as the director of a halfway house for young offenders.
 However, the new series was not picked up.